angelikakollmannova/english-for-designers/02-first-impression/index.md

 ![united](img/united_islands.png)

 United Islands of Prague is a music festival which takes place on Prague's river islands every spring.
 The festival's ideology is based on values such as diversity, freedom and inclusion.
-Therefore, when ddesigning its visual identity, I opted for fluid, dynamic and organic shapes and bright colors.
+Therefore, when designing its visual identity in December 2022, I opted for fluid, dynamic and organic shapes and bright colors.
 The logo itself is, however, very simple and clean, only based on a black and white typography, representing fusion between the structuredness of the city and the colorfulness and individality of its inhabitants.

 ## My Fatherland

 ![bohema](img/my_fatherland.jpg)

+I love merging graphic design with music, and this passion of mine gave birth to a purely graphic print I designed for a Czech shop Bohéma.
+It is a poster inspired by the set of six symphonic compositions by Bedřich Smetana called My Fatherland (Má Vlast).
+Each of these compositions is symbolically and also numerically represented in the design.
+The poster also contains a Spotify scan code, hidden in a blue circle at the top of the poster.

 ## [ALYA - MESTO](https://www.youtube.com/watch?v=Lm1JRj3MLOo)